L-Blondy/up-fetch/README.md

 })
 ```

-Since the upfetch options extend the fetch api options, **_anything that can be done with fetch can also be done with upfetch_**.
+Since the upfetch options extend the fetch api options, anything that can be done with fetch can also be done with upfetch.

-Set some defaults
+You can set some defaults for all requests

 ```ts
 const upfetch = up(fetch, () => ({